Agrawal-Vaishnavi/Text-Summarization-LLM/README.md

 -> facebook/bart-large-cnn model is loaded

--> Adjusted the model [arameters based on the summary style required
+-> Adjusted the model parameters based on the summary style required

 -> Set the parameters for pipeline for mpre control - temperature, number of beams